Linfield University: Student life

 Linfield University offers over 40 organizations on campus and over 300 leadership positions.
 The Associated Students of Linfield University (ASLU) or the Wildcat Entertainment Board (WEB) sponsor all clubs and student-led activities.

 Campus media

-In addition to clubs and organizations, there is an active media presence on campus, in the form of a college radio station and newspaper, both of which include student involvement.

-KSLC

-90.3 KSLC was an entirely student-run college radio station with reception throughout town and the immediate vicinity.
-The full-time student-staff consisted of ten members, who work under the guidance of one faculty advisor.
-All work for KSLC was on a volunteer basis, but credit was also available through the electronic media practices and broadcast practices courses at Linfield.
-It played a wide variety of music and also broadcast Linfield Wildcat sporting events and there were specialty shows every weeknight.
-The station was housed in Pioneer Hall until 2007 when a new facility was completed in the basement of Renshaw Hall.
-Additionally, the radio station promoted its student-run shows as podcasts.

-On April 2, 2020, KSLC flipped to a simulcast of classical music KQAC, and the school donated the station's license to All Classical Public Media, Inc. effective November 19, 2020.

 The Linfield Review

 The Linfield Review is Linfield's student-run weekly campus newspaper.
 The newspaper is staffed only by students of the college and funded mostly through the Associated Students of Linfield University.
 According to the March 16, 2007, issue of the newspaper, the Linfield Review took third place in the Best in Show contest at the Associated Collegiate Press national college newspaper convention in Portland.
 In 2021, the publication received 10 awards from the Pacific Northwest Association of Journalism Educators for its website and individual pieces of content by the student staff.
 Outgoing editor Maddie Loverich was received the 2021 Region 10 Mark of Excellence Award for sports writing (small division) for her article, "Freshman makes big impact for Linfield softball."